Jai Shri Ram: 1980s and forward

+An Indian political analyst decried the political use of the slogan in 2019, and said that "it now seems to have official sanction."
 In December 2022, Congress leader Rahul Gandhi while giving a speech in Madhya Pradesh attacked BJP and RSS by raising the question "Why they always chants "Jai Shri Ram" and not "Jai Siya Ram".
-Reacting to his question, a minister in Madhya Pradesh and a senior BJP leader Narottam Mishra replied “I think Rahul Gandhi’s knowledge is only limited to children’s rhyme ‘Baa Baa Black Sheep', the name of Ram is prefixed with ‘Shri’ which is also used for Lord Vishnu’s wife Lakshmi and Sita Ji”.
-BJP's Amit Malviya also reacted to Rahul Gandhi's attack by posting a video in which Prime Minister Narendra Modi started his Ram Mandir ground breaking ceremony speech with "Jai Siya Ram".
+Reacting to his question, a minister in Madhya Pradesh and a senior BJP leader Narottam Mishra replied "I think Rahul Gandhi's knowledge is only limited to children's rhyme 'Baa Baa Black Sheep', the name of Ram is prefixed with 'Shri' which is also used for Lord Vishnu's wife Lakshmi and Sita Ji".
+The BJP's Amit Malviya also reacted to Rahul Gandhi's attack by posting a video in which Prime Minister Narendra Modi started his Ram Mandir ceremony speech with "Jai Siya Ram".

-Vishva Hindu Parishad also chanted the Slogans of Jai Siya Ram in the Supreme Court in 1992.
+The Wire said in 2023 that "We are yet to see any condemnation of the 'misuse' of the sacred name Ram by any religious leader or body."

 Usage

-Gain popularity in late 1980s

-In the late 1980's, the slogan "Jai Shri Ram" was used and gained popularity in Ramanand Sagar's television series Ramayan, where it was used by Hanuman and the "Vaanar Sena" (monkey army) as a war cry when they fought the demon army of Ravan in order to free Ram's wife Sita.